 (c) Confirmation monitoring.
 Confirmation monitoring is a type of compliance monitoring used to confirm the long-term effectiveness of a cleanup action after the cleanup is completed.
 See WAC 173-340-410.
 For example, confirmation monitoring may be used to confirm that engineered controls are operating properly and effectively limiting the movement of contamination remaining at the site.
 For a cleanup action to remain protective, confirmation monitoring must be conducted in accordance with the plan required under WAC 173-340-400.
 Ecology relies on the monitoring data during periodic reviews of post-cleanup site conditions.

 (d) Financial assurances.
-Financial assurances are assurances made to Ecology by a person that sufficient financial resources are available to provide for the long-term operation, maintenance, and monitoring of a cleanup action relying on engineered or institutional controls, and for any needed corrective measures.
+Financial assurances are assurances made to ecology by a person that sufficient financial resources are available to provide for the long-term operation, maintenance, and monitoring of a cleanup action relying on engineered or institutional controls, and for any needed corrective measures.
 Ecology may require financial assurances under WAC 173-340-440(11).

 (e) Periodic reviews.
 Ecology conducts periodic reviews of post-cleanup site conditions at least once every five years to determine whether they remain protective of human health and the environment.
-If Ecology determines that conditions are not protective and that substantial changes to the cleanup action are necessary, Ecology may relist the site on the contaminated sites list and revise the cleanup action plan.
+If ecology determines that conditions are not protective and that substantial changes to the cleanup action are necessary, ecology may relist the site on the contaminated sites list and revise the cleanup action plan.
 See WAC 173-340-420.

 (13) Public notice and participation and tribal engagement.

 (a) Site-specific information and alerts.
-For all sites on the contaminated sites list and the no further action sites list, Ecology will:
+For all sites on the contaminated sites list and the no further action sites list, ecology will:

-(i) Make key site information publicly available on Ecology’s website under WAC 173-340-600(5), including the site’s listing, remedial action status, hazard rankings, and remedial action plans and reports;
+(i) Make key site information publicly available on ecology’s website under WAC 173-340-600(5), including the site’s listing, remedial action status, hazard rankings, and remedial action plans and reports;

-(ii) If requested, notify a person electronically under WAC 173-340-600(6) when the site information specified on Ecology’s website is added or changed; and
+(ii) If requested, notify a person electronically under WAC 173-340-600(6) when the site information specified on ecology’s website is added or changed; and

 (iii) Provide notice of proposed actions available for public comment in the Contaminated Site Register.

-(b) Ecology-conducted and Ecology-supervised remedial actions.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology provides the public with notice and opportunity to comment and invites tribal engagement on most steps in the cleanup process.
-For such sites, Ecology prepares or requires site-specific public participation and tribal engagement plans.
+(b) Ecology-conducted and ecology-supervised remedial actions.
+For ecology-conducted and ecology-supervised remedial actions, ecology provides the public with notice and opportunity to comment and invites tribal engagement on most steps in the cleanup process.
+For such sites, ecology prepares or requires site-specific public participation and tribal engagement plans.
 These and other requirements are described in WAC 173-340-600(8) through (19) and 173-340-620.

 (c) Independent remedial actions.
-For independent remedial actions, Ecology provides the public with notice of any reports of such actions received by Ecology, the results of any Ecology review of such actions, the results of any periodic review of the site, and any institutional controls at the site.
+For independent remedial actions, ecology provides the public with notice of any reports of such actions received by ecology, the results of any ecology review of such actions, the results of any periodic review of the site, and any institutional controls at the site.
 These and other requirements are described in WAC 173-340-600(20).

 WAC 173-340-130 Administrative principles.